pachyderm/docs/content/2.1.x/deploy-manage/manage/backup-restore.md

 Restoring it involves re-populating the databases and the object store using those backups, then recreating a Pachyderm cluster.

-!!!
-Note
+{{% notice note %}}
 - Make sure that you have a bucket for backup use, separate from the object store used by your cluster.
 - Depending on the reasons behind your cluster recovery, you might choose to use an existing vs. a new instance of PostgreSQL and/or the object store.
+{{% /notice %}}

 ## Manual Back Up Of A Pachyderm Cluster